 The Tower of London was the start of our London walking tour with City Wonders and probably the highlight of the tour for us.
 This is one of London’s UNESCO world heritage sites and it has served as a fortress, prison, armory, Royal Mint, and place of execution among other uses during its long history.
 It currently holds the Crown Jewels which have been housed in the Tower of London for centuries.

-Our group was among the first people let into the Tower of London that morning which is a special feature of the tour.
+Our group was among the first people let into the Tower of London that morning which is a special feature of this tour.
 Shabby, our guide, did not accompany us into the fortress but gave us information about the Tower outside and then gave us tips to guide our visit inside since people had different priorities in what they wanted to see.

-For instance the White Tower (oldest part of the complex) built by William the Conqueror is a must-see place and you can also see and learn about the Tower’s famous ravens, visit the Medieval Palace, take a short guided tour with one of the Yeomen Warders (Beefeaters), walk sections of the medieval walls, learn more about the executions at the Tower, or visit the Fusilier Museum which provides the history of the British infantry regiment.
+For instance the White Tower (oldest part of the complex) built by William the Conqueror is a must-see place for many.
+You can also see and learn about the Tower’s famous ravens, visit the Medieval Palace, take a short guided tour (free with entry) with one of the Yeomen Warders (Beefeaters), walk sections of the medieval walls, learn more about the executions at the Tower, or visit the Fusilier Museum which provides the history of the British infantry regiment.

-Obviously, you won’t have time to do all these things on the walking tour.
-We saw the Crown Jewels, visited the White Tower, and saw the Tower Green and execution site during our time.
-This is definitely a place I’d like to return to again!
+Obviously, you won’t have time to do all these things as part of a walking tour, but you can choose a couple that are most appealing.
+We chose to see the Crown Jewels, visit the White Tower, and see the Tower Green and execution site during our time.

 Boat Ride on the River Thames

 After our visit to the Tower of London, we walked a short distance to catch one of the boat shuttles that goes up and down the River Thames.
-Although it was a relatively short boat ride, it gave us some time to relax while Shabby pointed out notable sights along the way to our next destination.
+We also had a great view of the famous Tower Bridge from here.

 During our Thames ride Shabby explained to us that we would be spending our time in Westminster, which is a distinct section of London that constitutes its own city: the City of Westminster.
 Westminster contains many of the most famous London tourist attractions, including Buckingham Palace, Trafalgar Square, Downing Street, Piccadilly Circus, Houses of Parliament, Westminster Abbey, and Hyde Park.
-This was a new fact for me!

 Buckingham Palace & Changing of the Guard